 Ultra-thin (in the sub-50 µm thickness range) and kerfless silicon wafers could lead to a substantial cost reduction of silicon modules, to improved solar cell efficiencies, and to novel applications in the field of building-integrated photovoltaics (BIPV).
 However, such wafers cannot be produced by the traditional method of ingot growth and wire sawing, but require novel production methods that still need to be fine-tuned.
-Also the cell and module production using such thin wafers will need to be modified to achieve a high enough yield at industrial production level.

 The thin-film silicon solar cell technology is based on a versatile set of materials and alloys, in both amorphous and microcrystalline form, grown from precursor gases by means of a capacitively coupled plasma.
 The overall objective of the research activities is to increase the device efficiency at competitive costs and with high throughput processes and equipment

 Cu(In,Ga)Se2 (CIGS) solar cells are a highly promising alternative to silicon in terms of efficiency record, low temperature coefficient and excellent performance also under low light conditions.
 Lighter and flexible substrates, have also been recently considered for building or product integrated PV.
 Developing cost-effective production equipment and processes, improving the TCO / heterojunctions, increasing the understanding of the fundamental physics of these devices and developing micro concentrators system are some examples of nowadays’ research activities.